 School policy is to accept only those visitors who have legitimate business at school.
 Visitors, volunteers and guests must register in the main office immediately upon entering the building.
 Student-age visitors are ordinarily not accepted.
-We ask that all parents check in at the main office when they enter.
+We ask that all parents check in at the main office when they enter the building.
 To be assured of a meeting, please call ahead for an appointment with the administrator, teacher or counselor with whom you wish to meet.
-All volunteers must have a current and approved Philomath School District volunteer form on file, and must pass the required background check.
+All volunteers must have a current and approved Philomath School District volunteer form on file, must pass a background check, and have completed additional volunteer requirements set forth by the district.